-- Turn symmetry is a kind of symmetry that is based on rotations. - A shape has turn symmetry if it looks the same when it is rotated less than one full turn around a turn centre. - The order of turn symmetry is the number of times a shape looks the same during one full turn. - A shape with no turn symmetry has turn symmetry of order 1.
+• A shape has turn symmetry if it looks the same when it is rotated less than one full turn around a turn centre. • A shape with no turn symmetry has turn symmetry of order 1.

-- A. Allow students to try this alone or with a partner.
-While you observe students at work, you might ask questions such as the following: - How do you know when the shape has been rotated one full turn?
-(The arrows line up again.) - How would you describe the location of the turn centre?
+A. Allow students to try this alone or with a partner.
+While you observe students at work, you might ask questions such as the following:

+• How do you know when the shape has been rotated one full turn?
+(The arrows line up again.)

+- How would you describe the location of the turn centre?
 (It is in the centre of the shape.) - Could you have predicted that T would need a full turn before it lined up with the original shape?
 (Yes; One side is longer than all the others.
 It can only line up with itself.)